-Almost 20 percent of the world’s population suffer from sleep problems and spend their nights twisting and turning.
-And anyone who has stared sleeplessly at the ceiling, counting sheep, knows that this experience can be stressful and extremely frustrating.
-The next day can also be a real pain, and poor sleep for an extended period of time can cause both illness and affect the memory.
-Research has also shown that poor sleep affects the gut flora negatively, which can be problematic since this is where most of the immune system is located.
+More than 20 percent of the world’s population suffer from sleep problems.
+Research has shown that poor sleep affects the gut flora negatively, which can be problematic since this is where most of the immune system is located.

-A study conducted at the Weizmann Institute of Science in Rehovot, Israel, examined what happens to the gut flora when sleep is irregular.
-The study focused on stool samples from lab mice and then also tested a small group of people who were jet lagged.
+A study conducted in Israel, examined what happens to the gut flora when sleep is irregular.
+The study focused on stool samples from lab mice.
+And also tested a small group of people who were jet lagged.

-One thing that became apparent following the study conducted on mice was that the activity in the gut flora looked different during the day compared with at night.
+One thing the study on mice conducted was that the activity in the gut flora looked different during the day compared with at night.
 When the mice were awake and active, the bacteria in the gut flora were mainly involved in burning nutrients and repairing DNA.
-During the period of the day when the mice rested and slept, the intestinal bacteria instead transported away toxins and built up different parts of the gut flora.
-If, on the other hand, the mice suffered from a disrupted and irregular circadian rhythm, the same fluctuations and activities did not occur in the gut flora, which indicates that the circadian rhythm and sleep quality may have an effect on the composition and function of the gut flora.
+When the mice rested and slept, the gut bacteria instead transported away toxins and built up different parts of the gut flora.
+If, on the other hand, the mice suffered from a disrupted and irregular circadian rhythm, the same fluctuations and activities did not occur in the gut flora.
+Which indicates that the circadian rhythm and sleep quality may have an effect on the composition and function of the gut flora.

-A study published in the American journal Plos One also showed that there may be a connection between the gut flora and our sleep.
-In the study, different values in the bodies of test subjects, relating to sleep quality, were monitored while they slept, using advanced measuring tools.
-The researchers then took samples of the test subjects gut flora, and were able to conclude that those test subjects who got the most qualitative sleep were also the ones who had the greatest variety of bacteria in their guts.
+A study published in an American journal showed that there may be a connection between the gut flora and our sleep.
+In the study, different values in the bodies of test subjects, relating to sleep quality, were monitored while they slept.
+This by using advanced measuring tools.
+The researchers took samples of the subjects gut flora, and could conclude that the subjects who got the most qualitative sleep were the ones who had the greatest variety of bacteria in their guts.

 Study by S Eran Elinav, immunologist and microbiome specialist at the Weizmann Institute of Science in Rehovot, Israel: www.sciencemag.org/news/2014/10/are-your-bacteria-jet-lagged